djjd47130/JD-UOM/README.md

 # JD-UOM - Delphi Library to Convert Unit of Measure

 ### NOTE: This library is in active development, and is not ready for use at this time.

-This is specifically the `UOM_V2` branch, and introduces major structural changes to the entire backbone of this UOM system.
+### NOTE: Do not get confused with the term `unit` - it is used to reference a unit-of-measurement, and does not mean a "delphi unit".

 ### Features
 - `TUOMList` - Class encapsulating all possible unit conversions.